-By the end of 2019, there’ll be not one, but two Southwark Playhouse venues.
-The award-winning theatre began life 25 years ago beneath London Bridge station, then in 2013, the theatre moved to its temporary home on Newington Causeway.
-Here, it has continued to offer the best of fringe theatre in the capital, specialising in new writing, classic plays and musicals, and youth theatre.
-The playhouse has grabbed the opportunity to create a permanent, flagship venue in the heart of Elephant & Castle, alongside a more intimate venue back at its roots in London Bridge.
+This award-winning theatre began life 25 years ago beneath London Bridge station.
+In 2013, the theatre moved to its current home on Newington Causeway where it continues to offer the best of fringe theatre in the capital, specialising in new writing, classic plays and musicals, and youth theatre.
+It’s currently live streaming performances so keep an eye on what’s on so you don’t miss out.
 The next chapter of this inspiring theatre will definitely be one to watch.

 77-85 NEWINGTON CAUSEWAY, SE1 6BD

 Ministry of Sound, Elephant & Castle

 The iconic venue is world-renowned on the clubbing scene and is home to the biggest names in dance music.
 Located in a former bus depot, the huge club boasts four dancefloors and various bars.
 Just a few steps from Elephant & Castle tube station, this clubbing institution is just minutes from Elephant Park – an easy walk home at the end of the night for those living in Elephant and Castle, and no need to call a cab!
 But if late nights aren’t your thing you can still get your music fix at one of the club’s fitness classes during the day.

 103 GAUNT STREET, SE1 6DP

 Corsica Studios, Elephant & Castle